BinarCode/laravel-restify/docs-v2/content/en/api/getters.md

 }
 ```

-The `classic` approach is good, however, it has a few limitations.
-Firstly, you have to manually take care of the route `middleware`, the testability for these endpoints should be done separately which is hard to maintain.
-And finally, the endpoint is disconnected from the repository, which makes it feel out of context so has a bad readability.
+The `classic` approach is good, although it has a few limitations.
+First, you have to take care of the route `middleware` manually, as the testability for these endpoints should be done separately, which might be hard to maintain.
+At last, the endpoint is disconnected from the repository, which makes it feel out of context so has a bad readability.

-So, code readability, testability and maintainability become hard.
+That way, code readability, testability, and maintainability can become hard.

 ## Getter definition

 Getters are very similar to getters.
-The big difference, is that getters only allow get requests, and should not perform any kind of DB data writing:
+The big difference is that getters only allow getting requests, and should not perform any kind of DB data writing:

-The getter is nothing more than a class, that extends the `Binaryk\LaravelRestify\Getters\Getter` abstract class.
+The getter is nothing more than a class that extends the `Binaryk\LaravelRestify\Getters\Getter` abstract class.

 An example of a getter class: